StephenFang/stat159-fall2016-project1/paper/sections/02-discussion.md

 ## Makefile

 Makefile is a tool to help the user to execute a series of system commands and automate the workflow.
-For example, if for a data science project we will need to first clone a lot of

 For this reproducible workflow, using Makefile helps us to automate and streamline the workflow.
 It really enables other users to seamlessly reproduce the work.
-For example,
+For example, I can have a makefile implemented for other users who want to reproduce this project.
+What they will need to do is just to run `make all` from their side of the computer, which saves the addtional work.

 ## Git